Oloqq/crocheteer/docs/draft/3_Pattern as a formal language.md

 R1-R2: 6sc
 ```

 While a user is developing their pattern, it would be a nuisance to keep correcting the changing round numbers.
-Therefore, round numbering in ACL is optional, and round repetition can be set by just writing an integer before the colon.
+Therefore, round numbering in ACL is optional, and round repetition can be set by just putting an integer before the colon.
 ```
 : 6 sc
 2: 6 sc